SimonBrandner/oblichey/README.md

 - You need to compile with the `--release` flag, otherwise Oblichey is going to run super slow due to the neural network models not being optimized.
-- If you want to develop on a machine that does not have an IR camera you can do so using by compiling with `--features "rgb-webcam"`.
-This is intended soly for development purposes.
+- If you want to develop on a machine that does not have an IR camera, you can do so by compiling with `--features "rgb-webcam"`.
+This is intended solely for development purposes.

 ## Etymology or where does the name come from?